Xemin0/PINNproj/README_OLD.md

 ```
 python3 train_AdPINN.py --inverseprob True --savefig True --savemodel True --lamda 5.0,5.0,1.0 --lbfgs 1 --adam 7000
 ```
-3. Run locally by PINN that predicts the Phase Flow instead of just the spatial locations
-4. Run on Oscar with SLURM script `pinn.sh`
+3. Run on Oscar with SLURM script `pinn.sh`

 # About the Project
 Primarily uses `SympNets`, `PNNs`, `PINNs` (will only provide `PINN part` in this repo, refer to [Pengzhan Jin's `Learner` Module(PyTorch)](https://github.com/jpzxshi/learner) for `SympNet` and `PNN`; Modified to include more optimizers, i.g.
 L-BFGS and loading utilities) to predict future states (within a plane, a special case) of a charged particle in an electro-magnetic field, whose motion is governed by the Lorentz Force: